-----DEED NUMBER FIVE HUNDRED SEVENTY FIVE (575)-------- DEED OF CONSTITUTION OF PATH EASEMENTS---------In San Juan, Puerto Rico, this eighth (8th) day of October of the year two thousand ten (2010) , is a second STREAM BEFORE ME SECTION STREAM ---RAUL J. VILA SELLES, Attorney-at-Law and Notary Public in and for the Commonwealth of Puerto Rico, with office and residence in San Juan, Puerto RECO, waa a a a siste best die a state a state a see a s ------ APPEARS ---AS SOLE PARTY: United States of America, acting by and through the Department of the Navy, Base Realignment and Closure Program Management Office Southeast, under and pursuant to the powers and authority contained in the provisions of Title Ten (10), Section Two Thousand Eight Hundred Seventy-Eight (2878), of the United States Code, and regulations and orders promulgated thereunder, having an address of forty-one thirty (4130) Faber Place Drive, Suite Two Hundred Two (202) North Charleston, South Carolina herein represented by Gregory C. Preston, also known as Gregory Charles Preston, of legal age, married and resident of the State of New Jersey, United States of America, who is authorized to appear in this deed as real estate contracting officer, by virtue of that Certificate of Appointment signed by B.J.
-Penn, Assistant Secretary of the Navy (Installations and Environment), on August eighteenth (18th), two thousand six (2006) ---I, the Notary Public, do hereby certify and attest that I personally know the appearing party and his age, civil status, and residence, by his statements, he assures me to have, and in my judgment he does have, the legal capacity necessary for the execution of this deed, and for that purpose he freely--------FIRST: That the Airport, the Conservation Zones, Los Machos Three (3), and the Hospital parcels, appear recorded in the Registry of the Property, in favor of the United States of America, described in the English language as follows;-----
+----DEED NUMBER FIVE HUNDRED SEVENTY FIVE (575)--------- DEED OF CONSTITUTION OF PATH BASEMENTS--------In San Juan, Puerto Rico, this eighth (8th) day of October of the year two thousand ten (2010) , a the second the second tensor of the second s -----BEFORE NE HER ACTION AT A STREAM ---RAÚL J. VILÁ SELLÉS, Attorney-at-Law and Notary Public in and for the Commonwealth of Puerto Rico, with office and residence in San Juan, Puerto Rico ---------- APPEARS --- AS SOLE PARTY: United States of America, acting by and through the Department of the Navy, Base Realignment and Closure Program Management Office Southeast, under and pursuant to the powers and authority contained in the provisions of Title Ten (10), Section Two Thousand Eight Hundred Seventy-Eight (2878), of the United States Code, and regulations and orders promulgated thereunder, having an address of forty-one thirty (4130) Faber Place Drive, Suite Two Hundred Two (202) North Charleston, South Carolina herein represented by Gregory C. Preston, also known as Gregory Charles Preston, of legal age, married and resident of the State of New Jersey, United States of America, who is authorized to appear in this deed as real estate contracting officer, by virtue of that Certificate of Appointment signed by B.J.
+Penn, Assistant Secretary of the Navy (Installations and Environment), on August eighteenth (18th), two thousand six (2006). ----------I, the Notary Public, do hereby certify and attest that I personally know the appearing party and his age, civil status, and residence, by his statements, he assures me to have, and in my judgment. he does have, the legal capacity necessary for the execution of this deed, and for --- STATES-----------FIRST: That the Airport, the Conservation Zones, Los Machos Three (3), and the Hospital parcels, appear recorded in the Registry of the Property, in favor of the United States of America, described in the English language as . تۇر follows:-----

 --- "Rural: Parcel of land identified as Airport situated in the Wards of Machos, Chupacallos and Quebrada Seca, Municipality of Ceiba, Puerto Rico, containing six million six hundred sixty-one thousand eight hundred and three point six (6,661,803.6) square meters equivalent to one thousand six hundred ninety-four point nine hundred forty-five (1694.945) cuerdas, more or less.
-Bounded on the North and West by the Municipality of Ceiba, and on the South and East by lands of the principal estate from which it is segregated."
+Bounded on the North and West by the Municipality of Ceiba, and on the South and East by Lands of the principal estate from which it is segregated."